Bike and Barge Netherlands: Best of Holland

 After breakfast: start of the first cycling tour to the open-air museum Zaanse Schans for a short visit.
-Continue cycling through small villages in the beautiful wetlands of Waterland to Volendam (2 cycling options – shorter and longer).
+Continue cycling through small villages in the beautiful wetlands of Waterland to Volendam.
 The ship sails via Amsterdam to Volendam.
 Late afternoon, dinner, evening and night on board in Volendam, the small and picturesque fishing harbor on the shores of the Lake IJsselmeer.

 Day 3: Volendam – Marken (ferry) | Marken – Waterland – Muiden – Weesp (Approx. 35 – 45 km | 22 – 28 miles)

-After breakfast, you will take the ferry for a half hour crossing from Volendam to the former island of Marken.
+After breakfast, you will take the ferry for a 30 min. crossing from Volendam to the former island of Marken.
 Visit this nice, authentic village and continue cycling along the coastline towards IJburg, a new and modern part of Amsterdam that was recently built on reclaimed land from the sea.
-From thereon you’ll cycle to the historical town of Muiden with its 14th Century castle on the waterfront.
-Your cycling tour ends in the nearby village of Weesp, where the ship is moored.
-Around 4 pm the ship departs for Vianen and you can enjoy a three course dinner while cruising.
+From here you’ll cycle to the historical town of Muiden with its 14th Century castle on the waterfront.
+Your cycling tour ends close to the village of Weesp, where the ship is moored.
+Around 5 p.m. the ship departs for Vianen and you can enjoy dinner while cruising.
 Evening and night on board in Vianen, a small fortified town on the lower Rhine River.

-After breakfast it is time to get back on the saddle.
-Or not, because if you opt for the longer tour, you will start cycling straight from Vianen along the River Lek (lower Rhine) to Schoonhoven.
-In the meantime, the ship will sail to Schoonhoven, also called the ‘Silver City’, where the shorter cycling tour shall start.
-The next (or first, depending on what option you choose) part of today’s cycling tour goes from Schoonhoven through the Alblasserwaard polder to Alblasserdam, where you will take the Waterbus ferry to Dordrecht.
+Today you have 3 cycle options.
+The long option leads all the way from Vianen to Alblasserdam.
+If you prefer a shorter bike tour you can either bike in the morning or bike in the afternoon.
+The ship will make a stop halfway in Schoonhoven, also called the ‘Silver City’.
+In the afternoon the cycling tour takes you from Schoonhoven through the Alblasserwaard polder to Alblasserdam, This is where you pass the famous 19 windmills of Kinderdijk (UNESCO World Heritage site).
+It is known as one of the most photogenic sights of the Netherlands.
+You can have a look around in one of the windmills and the visitor center before you will take the Waterbus ferry to Dordrecht.
 Dordrecht, or Dordt as it is called by insiders, is one of the oldest Dutch cities, on the conjunction of 3 major rivers.
 In the evening, after dinner, you can join for a short city walk.
-The night will be in Dordrecht on board of the ship.
+You will spend the night in Dordrecht on board of the ship.

-Today’s cycling tour starts in Gouda and shows you the typical scenery of the so-called Green Heart of Holland with green landscapes, wide views, small canals and tiny lakes – all below sea level!
-The optional longer cycling tour leads via Leiden, the birthplace of renowned painter Rembrandt and residence of the oldest university of the Netherlands.
+Today’s cycling tour starts in Gouda (long option) or in Alphen (short option) and shows you the typical scenery of the so-called Green Heart of Holland with green landscapes, wide views, small canals and tiny lakes – all below sea level!
+The cycling tour leads via Leiden, the birthplace of famous painter Rembrandt and residence of the oldest university of the Netherlands.
 Both cycling options end in Oude Wetering.
 Dinner, evening and night on board the ship in this small village.